mntzk-sn/KINNIT/README.md

-# Web Design and Development
+# 🌐 Web Design and Development Project

-This project is created for our Web Design and Development subject.
+Welcome to my Web Design and Development project!

-## Description
-This website demonstrates basic web development using HTML, CSS, and JavaScript.

-## Features
-- Responsive layout
-- Navigation menu
-- Image gallery
-- Contact form
+This repository contains my website project created using modern web technologies.

+---

+## 📌 About the Project
+This project demonstrates the fundamentals of building a website, including layout design, styling, and basic interactivity.
+It is part of my learning journey in web development.

+---

-## Technologies Used
+## 🛠️ Technologies Used
-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript

+---

-## Author
+## 👨‍💻 Author
-Kenneth Amiel L. Ibañez
+**Kenneth Amiel L. Ibañez**

+Student | Learning Web Development

+---

+## ⭐ Support
+If you like this project, feel free to give it a ⭐ on GitHub!